 Every year, I anxiously await the upcoming winter.
 I’m in love with the foods of winter– gourds, squashes, stews, the list really goes on.
 And c’mon, how can you deny the beauty of string lights, Christmas trees, and all things glitter + sequins?
 So of course, I’ve begun experimenting with gourds, spaghetti squash in particular.
 I love a good ‘ol plate of pasta, but I try to avoid eating too many refined carbohydrates.
-Thus, spaghetti squash.
+Thus, a spaghetti squash recipe.

 If you’re not going to eat real pasta, this gourd is your next best bet.
 While it definitely doesn’t replace pasta, it’s good enough for everyday eats.
 I was craving a rich, flavorful tomato sauce and out came this.
 Butter roasted tomatoes, sprinkled with fresh herbs.
 I’m going to be completely honest– after making this, I had to pat myself on the back for a job well done.
 Rich, aromatic, this hearty sauce still has a bit of a kick to contrast the buttery goodness.